bruab/bruab.github.io/social.md

 title: Social
 ---

-I'm only active on two platforms, in an effort to be [less miserable](https://garden.briandavidhall.com/don-t-let-social-media-make-you-miserable):
+I'm not on social media, in an effort to be [less miserable](https://garden.briandavidhall.com/don-t-let-social-media-make-you-miserable).

-- [Twitter](https://twitter.com/briandavidhall/), where I nerdpost, sermonpost, and shitpost on pretty much everything but partisan politics and sports
-- [YouTube](https://www.youtube.com/@briandavidhall), same as the above but in vlog format
+I do still share videos on [YouTube](https://www.youtube.com/@briandavidhall).

 Feel free to stop by any of these places, but don't hesitate to [contact](/contact) me directly.